 Heightening aesthetic qualities

-If you are thinking of turning the existing buildings green, you can – it’s done through improved operations, remodeling and retrofitting.
+In conclusion, if you are thinking of turning the existing buildings green, you can.
+Because it’s done through improved operations, remodeling and retrofitting.